GM alleges Fiat Chrysler spent millions to bribe UAW leaders

 GM alleges that payments were made so the officials would saddle GM with more than $1 billion in additional labor costs.

-GM’s motion alleges that payments were made to accounts in places like Switzerland, Luxembourg, Italy, Singapore and the Cayman Islands.
+GM’s motion contends that payments were made to accounts in places like Switzerland, Luxembourg, Italy, Singapore and the Cayman Islands.
 The accounts were set up to avoid detection in a federal criminal probe of the union, according to the lawsuit.

 Ashton, a former GM board member, is scheduled to be sentenced Aug.
 18 in the federal corruption probe.
 Iacobelli is serving prison time.
 Williams’ California home was raided by federal agents but he has not been charged.
 Gettelfinger has not been named in federal documents.
 He could not immediately be reached for comment Monday.